ChibiOS/ChibiOS/readme.txt

   (backported to 2.2.4).
 - FIX: Fixed timeout problem in the lwIP interface layer (bug 3302420) (backported to 2.2.4).
+- NEW: Improvements to the trace buffer, now it stores a full thread pointer and event time, changed names of debug variables by addin the "ch_dbg_" prefix.
 - NEW: Added a new functionality to the registry subsystem, now it is possible to associate a name to the threads using chRegSetThreadName.
 The main and idle threads have their name assigned by default.